rtm/human-css-classes/README.md

 in the form of variables named `--hue-success`, for use in building your own colors based on them.

-### Spacing

-Some large proportion of CSS rules control spacing.
-People use top margins and bottom margins and top padding and bottom padding and special spacing elements.
-Morass provides two simple mechanisms for controlling spacing.
-The `spaced` micro-class adds space between child elements.
-The `padding` micro-class adds padding around an element.
-Variants of these (indicated by modifier micro-classes) provide more spacing, less spacing, more padding, less padding, and norizontal and vertical padding.

-### flexbox

-Morass expects most layout to be done using flexboxes, and provides a solid set of micro-classes to control them.
-The micro-classes available include ones to control direction, wrapping, and alignment.
-You'll no longer need to struggle with trying to remember the names or meanings or values of properties like `align-items`.

 ### `!important`

 Morass neither needs nor uses `!important`, and we recommend you do not either.